Myths and legends

 Britannica School is part of EPIC, a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.

 - Find the Related tab from the top of the page.
-You will find here famous legends like Robin Hood, Helen of Troy, and many others.
+Here you will find famous legends such as Robin Hood, Helen of Troy, and more.

 - Type keywords 'myths' into the search box, then look at mythology to read an article on myths.